Dangerous-Community/Dangerous-net/README.md

 ## Key Features

 - **Asymmetric Encryption**: Utilize RSA encryption to secure your files.
 Files are encrypted with a public key and can only be decrypted with the corresponding passphrase protected private key.
+- **Symmetric Encryption**: Utilize a Apex or FlexSecure implant with keycard to use Multi Factor Symmetric encryption on your files, supply a passphrase, scan your card, files secured.
-- **Decentralized Storage**: Leverage IPFS for secure, decentralized file storage.
+- **Decentralized Storage**: Leverage IPFS for secure, encrypted, decentralized, and immutable file storage.
 - **Go Implementation**: Built with Go, taking advantage of its powerful concurrency features and efficient data handling.

 ## Prerequisites